ANCPLabOldenburg/megqc_documentation/tutorial/gqi_gui.md

 # GUI: GQI Module

-The GQI module allows you to re-run the GQI calculation without re-running the calculation module.
-This will allow you to use different **GQI parameters** without having to re-analyze the whole dataset.
-Each time you run the calculation module or the GQI module, it generates a new summary reports folder stored as a numbered attempt.
+The GQI module allows you to re-calculate the GQI with **different parameters** without re-running the calculation module.

 ```{dropdown} The Summary Reports